-This chocolate avocado mousse has a salted caramel topping and a biscuit base.
-It could not be more simple to make and is dairy free, gluten free and refined sugar free.
+Healthy chocolate avocado mousse dessert with a salted caramel topping and a biscuit base.
+It’s Raw vegan, paleo and full of nutrition.
+Simple to make and is dairy free, gluten free and refined sugar-free.

 All it takes is a blending of each layer then pouring together.
 There is no added oil but it is creamy and decadent with the cashews and avocado.